OI-wiki/i18n/docs/string/trie.md

 ### XOR related

-We regard the binary representation of a number as a string, so a trie with a character set of $\{0,1\}$ can be constructed.
+We regard the binary representation of a number as a string, so a trie whose character set is $\{0,1\}$ can be constructed.

 ???+note "[BZOJ1954 longest XOR path](https://www.luogu.com.cn/problem/P4551) (original link in Chinese)"
     Give you a tree with edge weights, find $(u, v)$ to maximize the XOR sum of edge weights on the path from $u$ to $v$ , and output this maximum value.